← The Grove

 The Prize

-Willow Grove, Head of Culinary Operations, decides which winning pod she harvests and cooks with first.
+Willow Grove, Head of Culinary Operations, decides which winning pod she cuts and displays first.
 This decision is final, binding, and not subject to Root Check Challenge.

 7. The Commissioner